AdobeDocs/cc-everywhere/src/pages/guides/index.md

 <AnnouncementBlock slots="heading, text, button" className="closing-gates-announcement"/>

-### Adobe Express Embed SDK Access Update
+### Access to the Embed SDK Now Requires Business Approval

-Access to the Embed SDK is now available exclusively through a business approval process.
-This change is intended to ensure that integrations deliver high value to Adobe Express users and that we can provide the best possible support to our partners.
-Existing production integrations will continue uninterrupted until December 2027, after which time they will need to go through the business approval process.
-We’re deeply grateful to the developers who’ve helped shape the SDK.
-Your contributions have been invaluable.
-For more information, see the [FAQ](troubleshooting/faq/#sdk-access--approval-1).
+This change ensures high-value integrations for users and strong partner support.
+Existing integrations stay active until Dec 2027, then must be approved.
+Thank you to developers for shaping the SDK, your contributions are invaluable.
+For details, see the [FAQ](troubleshooting/faq/#sdk-access--approval-1).

 [Apply now](https://www.adobe.com/go/embed-access)